The SALSA MLPA probemix P087 BRCA1 Confirmation is an in vitro diagnostic (IVD)1

 More information is available at http://www.ncbi.nlm.nih.gov/books/NBK1247/

-This SALSA MLPA probemix P087 BRCA1 Confirmation contains 40 MLPA probes with amplification products between 130 nt and 463 nt (Table 1), including 28 probes for the BRCA1 region (Table 2) and 12 reference probes that detect sequences outside this region.
-The identity of the genes detected by the reference probes is available online (www.mlpa.com
+The SALSA MLPA probemix P087-D1 BRCA1 Confirmation contains 40 MLPA probes with amplification products between 130 nt and 463 nucleotides (nt).
+This includes 28 probes for the BRCA1

-This Probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment (see table in the product description).
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment (see table in the product description).
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com

 SALSA Artificial Duplication DNA SD024: